pedro742k2/pedro742k2/README.md

-- 👋 Hi, I’m Pedro Batista
+👋 Greetings visitor, I’m Pedro Batista!

-- 👀 I’m interested in learning new things every day, particularly in computer sience, math, electronics and IoT
+👀 I’m interested in learning new things every day, particularly in computer science, math and electronics.

-- 🌱 I’m currently learning Typescript, Elixir and perfecting my React Native skills
+🌱 I’m currently perfecting my skills on open-source projects.

-- 💞️ I’m looking to collaborate on any kind of project.
-I'm looking for experience in the area and developing my skills!
+💞️ I’m looking to collaborate on any kind of project.
+I'm looking for experience in the area and continuously developing my skills.

-- 📫 If you want to reach me, here's my work email: pedro.manuel.peres.batista@gmail.com
+📫 If you want to reach out, here's my work email: `pedro.manuel.peres.batista@gmail.com`

 <!---
 pedro742k2/pedro742k2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.